Skip to content

 September 28, 2025, 5:45 am | Read time: 4 minutes

-For over 25 years, the Kunsthofpassagen Dresden has been one of the most unusual attractions in the Saxon capital.
-One building in the so-called Courtyard of Elements is particularly fascinating.
+The Kunsthofpassage Dresden has been one of the most unusual attractions in the Saxon capital for more than 25 years.
+One building in the so-called Courtyard of the Elements is particularly fascinating.
 When it rains, an artwork of pipes and funnels mounted on the facade creates a unique “music.”
 TRAVELBOOK spoke with artist Anette Paul, who created the work with two colleagues, about its significance.

-The Kunsthofpassagen in Dresden is arguably one of the most unusual attractions in the Saxon city on the Elbe.
+The Kunsthofpassage in Dresden is arguably one of the most unusual attractions in the Saxon city on the Elbe.
 Opened in 1999, the five courtyards with different themes and attractions delight countless visitors each year.
-Among them is a very special artwork that spans an entire wall in the so-called Courtyard of Elements.
-At first glance, it’s just an installation of pipes and funnels, reminiscent of Hundertwasser’s works.
+Among them is a very special artwork that spans an entire wall in the so-called Courtyard of the Elements.
+At first glance, it is just an installation of pipes and funnels, reminiscent of Hundertwasser’s works.
 But when it rains, the creation, designed by three artists, reveals its special magic.
 The raindrops create a kind of “music.”

-The Kunsthofpassagen Dresden was created according to the official website to revitalize the then “run-down backyards of Dresden’s Neustadt.”
+The Kunsthofpassage Dresden was created according to the official website to revitalize the then “run-down backyards of Dresden’s Neustadt.”
 Artists were invited to redesign the once dreary places.
 “Each courtyard takes on its own theme and showcases it in its facade design.”
-Since then, the five backyards have not only been uniquely enhanced but also bear imaginative names.
+The five courtyards have since been not only uniquely enhanced but also bear imaginative names.
 There’s the Courtyard of Mythical Creatures, the Courtyard of Light, the Courtyard of Animals, and the Courtyard of Metamorphoses.
-Perhaps the biggest draw, however, is the bizarre sound installation in the Courtyard of Elements.
+Perhaps the biggest draw, however, is the bizarre sound installation in the Courtyard of the Elements.

 The Inspiration Came from Russia